mvysny/karibu-testing/karibu-testing-v10/README.md

 })
 ```

-### Polymer Templates
+### Polymer Templates / Lit Templates

-Testing PolymerTemplates with Karibu is a bit tricky.
+Testing PolymerTemplates/LitTemplates with Karibu is a bit tricky.
 The purpose of PolymerTemplates is to move as much code as possible to the
 client-side, while Karibu is designed to test server-side code only.
 The child components are either
 not accessible from the server-side altogether, or they are only